Quickstart

 This guide gets you from zero to a working MUF Engine live stream in about ten minutes.
 By the end you’ll have:

-- A self-hosted MUF Engine stack (signaling-server, media-sfu, chat-engine, app) running locally via Docker
+- A self-hosted MUF Engine stack running locally via Docker

 - A host page broadcasting from your webcam